yirikus/sluzby3/README.md

 #sluzby 3.0

+*Note that app is under heavy development and is far from completion*

 Web Appliaction for overtime planning for hospital employees.
 It is a port from previous two versions which were written as desktop Swing application.

 ##Required features